-If you received notice of a preliminary suspension because of a drunk or impaired driving allegation on a military installation, including MacDill Air Force Base, then you need an experienced attorney to help you request an administrative hearing to ask for the suspension to be overturned.
+Suppose you received notice of a preliminary suspension because of a drunk or impaired driving allegation on a military installation, including MacDill Air Force Base.
+In that case, you need an experienced attorney to help you request an administrative hearing to ask for the suspension to be overturned.

 We can also help you understand the process of getting permission to drive on base while the investigation is pending.
-If a criminal accusation is being filed in the U.S. District Court, then we can help you fight that case with the goal of avoiding a conviction or getting the accusation completely dropped.
+If a criminal accusation is being filed in the U.S. District Court, we can help you fight that case to avoid a conviction or get the accusation completely dropped.